Lucia Kendall: International career

+Youth

 Kendall has represented England at under-15, under-17, under-18, under-19 and under-23 youth levels.
 In October 2021, Kendall was called to the England under-19 team for 2022 U-19 Championship qualification fixtures, playing in matches against the Republic of Ireland and Switzerland.
 On 9 November 2022, Kendall scored both goals in the 2–1 win against Norway in the Algarve Cup.

 In October 2023, Kendall was named as part of the England under-23 squad for fixtures in the U23 European League.
 She went on to feature in the 1–1 draw against Italy, followed by the 2–0 victory over Portugal, alongside Saints teammate midfielder Molly Pike.

 On 2 December 2024, in the U23 European League competition, Kendall scored her debut goal for the under-23s in a 2–1 defeat to Sweden.

+Senior

 On 14 October 2025, Kendall received her first senior England call-up as part of England's 'Homecoming' series.
 She made her full senior debut in the match against Australia on 28 October 2025 in a 3–0 victory, and was named Player of the Match.
+Kendall scored her first goal for the senior team on 2 December in a 2–0 friendly victory over Ghana.